Aldous' Spectral Gap Conjecture for Normal Sets

-where $\rho_{\mathrm{Reg}}$ is the right regular representation of $G$, namely, $\rho_{\mathrm{Reg}}\left(g\right)$ is the permutation matrix depicting the multiplication from the right by $g$.
-Recall that the regular representation of $G$ decomposes as a direct sum of all irreducible representations (irreps for short) of $G$, each appearing with multiplicity identical to its dimension\footnote{Throughout this paper we use some standard facts from the theory of group representations and, more specifically, from the theory of representations of the symmetric groups $S_{n}$.
-Good references are \cite{fulton1991representation} for the general theory and \cite{fulton1997applications} for representations of $S_{n}$.
-For the point of view of Group Representation when studying the spectrum of Cayley graphs, consult \cite{diaconis1988group}.}.
+where $\mathrm{reg}$ is the right regular representation of $G$, namely, $\rho_{\mathrm{reg}}\left(g\right)$ is the permutation matrix depicting multiplication from the right by $g$.
+Recall that the regular representation of $G$ decomposes as a direct sum of all complex irreducible representations of $G$ (irreps for short), each appearing with multiplicity identical to its dimension\footnote{Throughout this paper we use some standard facts from the theory of group representations and, more specifically, from the theory of representations of the symmetric groups $S_{n}$.
+Good references are \cite{fulton1991representation} for the general theory, \cite{fulton1997applications} for representations of $S_{n}$, and \cite{diaconis1988group} for applications to probability.}.
 An appropriate change of basis thus turns $A$ into a block-diagonal matrix, with $\dim\left(\rho\right)$ blocks of size $\dim\left(\rho\right)\times\dim\left(\rho\right)$ for every irrep $\rho$ of $G$.
 The value of each of these $\dim\left(\rho\right)$ blocks is $\sum_{g\in\Sigma}\rho\left(g\right)$.
-This shows that the multiset of eigenvalues of $A$ can be partitioned into sub-multisets, each of which is associated with some\footnote{We use the standard notation of $\widehat{G}$ for the set of isomorphism types of irreps of $G$.} $\rho\in\hat{G}$.
-For example, the largest, trivial eigenvalue of $A$ is $\left|\Sigma\right|$: this is the eigenvalue corresponding to the constant eigenfunction, and it is associated with the trivial representation of $G$.
+This shows that the multiset of eigenvalues of $A$ can be partitioned into sub-multisets, each of which is associated with some $\rho\in\widehat{G}$, where $\widehat{G}$ is the set of (isomorphism types of) irreps of $G$.
+For example, the largest eigenvalue of $A$ is $\left|\Sigma\right|$: this is the eigenvalue corresponding to the constant eigenfunction, and it is associated with the trivial representation of $G$.